 The period is characterized by international expansion.
 The opening of the first foreign branch was marked by rebranding.

-The company name was removed from the logo.
-Since cigarette buyers now speak different languages, the inscription has become less informative.
-It is much more promising to form an association with an image.
-This is what they relied on in the new design.
+The company name was removed from the logo, and the inscription has become less informative since cigarette buyers now speak different languages.
+Forming an association with an image is much more promising, which is what they relied on in the new design.

-All elements of the updated emblem are made in a single-color fill in the color of red gold.
-And in the center on the red “cushion” of the medallion are the white initials of the company’s name.
+All elements of the updated emblem are filled with a single color, red-gold.
+The white initials of the company’s name are centered in the red “cushion” of the medallion.
 Crowned animals seem to present them to the observer.
-The logo looks precious and luxurious, and the red oval echoes the red pads serving valuable jewelry.
+The logo looks precious and luxurious, and the red oval echoes the red pads serving as valuable jewelry.

 1987 – 2008

 In 1987, Philip Morris International was registered for international operations.
-For the name to be well remembered, the maximum emphasis was placed on it in the logo.
+The logo placed maximum emphasis on the name to ensure it is well-remembered.
 The inscription is located under the emblem and is reduced in size.
 Large letters and black font immediately attract attention.
-The name is also present on the ribbon, instead of Caesar’s motto, and inside the medallion.
+The name is also on the ribbon, instead of Caesar’s motto, and inside the medallion.

 2008 – today